Our Symptom checker provides clinical advice on what to do next based on your symptoms.

-Chronic obstructive pulmonary disease (COPD) is an umbrella term for certain long-term lung conditions including emphysema and chronic bronchitis.
+Chronic obstructive pulmonary disease (COPD) is a term used for some long-term lung conditions, including emphysema and chronic bronchitis.

 Alpha-1 antitrypsin deficiency

 Alpha-1 antitrypsin deficiency (AATD) is a common, inherited genetic condition that can cause chronic lung and liver disease.
 Treatment can slow down the progress of the disease.
 Learn more here.